 In short, a good hook is a wonderful thing, but only if it pays off.
 I don’t think O’Dell delivered on hers.

 In the opening, Dr. Jane Watson returns to DC from service in America’s next Civil War, triggered by the alt.right (as common with dystopian fiction, the future reflects the present).
 She’s burned out, stuck with a poorly fitted prosthetic and unable to squeeze a new one out of the VA bureaucracy.
-Her lover dumped her.
-Jane does landa cool apartment with eccentric Sara Holmes, but the Holmes drives Watson up the wall.
-After watching Jane suffer for half the book, one of her friends in the VA medical system is murdered.
+Her lover has dumped her.
+Jane does land a cool apartment with eccentric Sara Holmes, but Sara’s eccentricities drive Watson up the wall.
+After we watch Jane suffer for half the book, one of her friends in the VA medical system is murdered.
 To her surprise, Sara takes an interest in the crime …

 And that synopsis captures the reasons this didn’t work for me.
 When I read a Holmes and Watson story, I expect Holmes and Watson, the team supreme.
 I expect a mystery, with them working to solve it.
 I don’t expect half the book to focus on Watson’s personal issues, with no mystery and almost no Holmes.
 O’Dell says she wanted to make Watson more than just Holmes’ sidekick, and if she’d been writing Doyle’s Holmes and Watson that might have worked.
 But she’s writing two people who are merely claiming the mantle, so I’m less forgiving.

 Then there’s the first meeting between Holmes and Watson.
-As usual, Sara knows everything about Watson, instantly … so she Googles Jane.
+As usual, Sara knows everything about Watson, instantly … because she Googled Jane.
 No, I’m sorry, that’s just not Holmes.
-Sure, Holmes would use computers (he does on Elementary) but a first encounter where pretty much anyone can get the same information is pointless (I expect any Holmes to do something Google can only dream of).
+Sure, Holmes would use computers (he does on Elementary) but for an initial demonstration of deductive genius, that’s not enough.
+I want Holmes to do something us Googlers can only dream of.

 If O’Dell hadn’t made her heroes Holmes and Watson, I don’t know I’d have liked the book anyway.
 It’s not quite my thing, and O’Dell’s writing style is really stiff.
 But without the hook that failed, it would have stood a better chance.